Auto Blend layers in Photoshop with Harmonize, includes Resolution Hack

-As promised, in my Photoshop top new feature overview, we are looking at the new Photoshop features in depth, beginning with Harmonize.
+As promised, in my Photoshop top new feature overview, we are looking at the new Photoshop features in depth, beginning with Harmonize, not to be confused with the Harmonization Neural Filter.

 Currently, this is Photoshop beta only.
 How to get Photoshop beta.

 Let’s start with a picture of a couple.
-We want to put them on a beach.
+We want to put them on a beach, so it looks realistic.

 Choose remove background from the taskbar to mask out the background and isolate them.

-Drag the cut out layer to the top tab window of the image you want to combine them with (the beach).
+Drag the cutout layer to the top tab of the image you want to combine them with (the beach).
 The image will pop open.

 Drag your cursor into the center of the image and release. you now have both images in the same document.
 How to combine images for beginners.

-Press Ctrl+T and drag the corners to resize and position the couple.
+Press Ctrl+T/Cmd+T (Free Transform) and drag the corners to resize and position the couple.

-Problem: The color and lighting don’t match and there is no shadow.
+Problem: The color and lighting don’t match and there is no shadow, so it looks fake.

 This uses Generative ai (and 1 Generative credit)

-Now it matches.
-Choose from 1 of 3 variations.
+Now it matches and you can choose from 1 of the 3 variations.

 What happens?
 A new generative layer is created on top.
-Photoshop combines both the layers into a new layer and matches lighting and shadows.
+Photoshop combines both the layers into a new layer and matches lighting and shadows, making it believable.

-If I hide the Mask (Shift+Click on the mask) you can see the whole layer is generated.
+If we hide the Mask (Shift+Click on the mask) you can see the whole layer is generated.

 The problem is the resolution is limited to 1024 x 1024 which is stretched across the entire size of the image.
 You don’t notice on the background because the mask shows the original background.
 However, if you look closely at the subject, its resolution is softer than the original.